 Martu are seeking to change their relationships with many parts of the mainstream world.
 They want to engage confidently and control their future.
 In order to facilitate this, KJ has developed the Martu Leadership Program (MLP) which has two key functions: to build understanding and to create change.

 To build understanding, KJ has developed an adult education program that inspires confidence and aspiration for social change.
 Teaching Martu about mainstream law, structures and processes that have a high impact on Martu families and communities is vital in developing this understanding.
 The education program focuses on:

 trust law, criminal law and process

 learning about corporations law

 government structures and processes

-Formal MLP education activities are complemented by informal education: visits to cities, government agencies, businesses and other Indigenous communities.
+These formal MLP education activities are complemented by informal education: visits to cities, government agencies, businesses and other Indigenous communities.
 On these visits, Martu make presentations to a wide variety of government, private and philanthropic organisations as well as at conferences and workshop.

-The work of the MLP enables Martu to drive change in mainstream Australia’s engagement with the Martu world.
+Martu understand that learning leads to ideas for change, the design of initiatives and engagement with partners to create change.
+The work of the MLP will continue to enable Martu to drive these vitally needed changes in mainstream Australia’s engagement with the Martu world.